 - Then, in a large bowl, combine the pickle juice, hot sauce, mustard and gochugaru.

 - Heat the grapeseed oil in a large nonstick or cast-iron skillet over high heat until shimmering.
 Sear the tofu to form a golden-brown crust, 4 to 5 minutes per side.
 Immediately drop the hot tofu into the pickle juice mixture.
 Refrigerate and let the tofu marinate for at least a few hours, or even overnight.

 - Prepare the fried tofu: In a medium shallow bowl, stir the mustard with 1/4 cup water until it’s the consistency of heavy cream and set aside.
 In a large shallow bowl, whisk together the flour, baking powder, spices, salt and pepper.

-- To serve, toast the buns and spread generously with mayo and dot with hot sauce, if desired.
-Top with fried tofu, cabbage and dill pickles, and eat immediately."
+- Finally, to serve, toast the buns and spread generously with mayo and dot with hot sauce, if desired.
+Lastly, top with fried tofu, cabbage and dill pickles, and eat immediately."

 Although for this crispy fried tofu recipe we deep fried the tofu, like our gourmet English muffins, you can prepare tofu in many different ways.
 As such, if you're not wanting fried tofu, below are a few other methods in which one can cook tofu and still enjoy this tofu sandwich.

 - Air Fryer Tofu for crispy tofu in an air fryer